oasisresearchlab/meta/covid-19-plan.md

 My office hours is TBD atm, will be updated here soon!

 How it will work:
-1. Sign up for a slot in this doc: https://docs.google.com/document/d/1v_6emsA6GklCPgennzyZzB-0dU4EVD8qX0grasZLlLs/edit
+1. Sign up for a slot in [this doc](https://docs.google.com/document/d/1v_6emsA6GklCPgennzyZzB-0dU4EVD8qX0grasZLlLs/edit)
 2. I will open a Zoom conference call for the duration of the "office hours" at this link: https://umd.zoom.us/j/5993447714 If Internet is bad, you can also join by phone at +1 301 715 8592 (Meeting ID: 599 344 7714)

 If you need to talk with me privately (i.e., you don't want anyone "dropping in" on accident and overhearing something), it is probably best to schedule a time outside of these office hours.
 Please do that over email.